An Introduction to String Diagrams for Computer Scientists: Semantics

 Notice that there are several ways of drawing the same function, depending on how we choose to arrange the different $\Wmult$ and $\Wunit$.
-The following diagrams all represent $f$, as defined above:
+The following diagrams all represent $f\from \{0,1,2\}\to\{0,1\}$ above:

-In a coCartesian category, all these diagrams are equal, as $\Wmult$ and $\Wunit$ form a commutative monoid.
-This is the first instance of an monoidal theory we encounter that fully characterises the chosen semantics.
-In other words, \emph{the free coCartesian category over a single object} (and no morphisms) is equivalent to the SMC of finite sets and functions, with the disjoint sum.
-In this case, we say that the theory of a commutative monoid is \emph{complete} for this semantics.
-We will come back to completeness of theories in Section~\ref{sec:soundness-completeness}. \end{example}
+In a cocartesian category, all these diagrams are equal, as $\Wmult$ and $\Wunit$ form a commutative monoid.
+This is the first instance of a monoidal theory we encounter that fully characterises the chosen semantics: \emph{the free cocartesian category over a single object} (and no morphisms) is equivalent to the SMC $(\fSet,+)$ of finite sets and functions, with the disjoint sum as monoidal product.
+In other words, the symmetric monoidal theory of a commutative monoid is \emph{complete} for this semantics (in the sense explained in Section~\ref{sec:soundness-completeness}).
+This also means that $\FreeSMC{\Sigma,E}$, the free symmetric monoidal category over $\Sigma =\left(\bullet, \{\Wmult,\Wunit\}\right)$ and where $E$ is the theory of commutative monoids (Example~\ref{ex:monoids}), is equivalent to $(\fSet,+)$.
+Any two diagrams made of $\Wmult$ and $\Wunit$ that denote the same map can be shown equal using only the axioms of commutative monoids.